To see the most recent stories from Save the Link, visit our Latest page here.

 The plan is multifocal and moving forward in several domains at once including:

-The new regulations these schemes propose aim to restrict our right to link to the content and services we choose, restricting our right to link so that traditional media publishers can protect their out-dated business models.
+The new regulations aim to restrict our right to link to the content and services we choose, so that legacy media publishers can protect their out-dated business models.

 These link censorship schemes also run completely counter to what the Internet community has clearly articulated in this crowdsourced plan for free expression online, as well as the Manila Principles, Copyright for Creativity’s Copyright Manifesto, and Article 19’s Principles on Freedom of Expression.